genuinetools/bpfd/README.md

 The current compiled in tracers are:

+- [dockeropenbreakout](tracer/dockeropenbreakout): trace when files that are not inside the container rootfs are being accessed
 - [bashreadline](tracer/bashreadline): trace commands being entered into the bash command line
 - [exec](tracer/exec): trace calls to exec binaries